devan-MEC/TurtleSketchArt/AboutTheProgram.md

 # WHAT THE PROGRAM DOES
 - Let's you sketch using the turtle module in python
-- saves your sketch in the form of turtle commands to a text file which you can later rename to a .py file.
+- saves your sketch in the form of turtle commands to a .txt file which you can later rename to a .py file.